Cornell Tech 2016 - present

 Manuel Arriaga 2010, NYU Stern School of Business, Dissertation Committee

-Travis Hall (in process), NYU Department of Media, Culture & Communication, Chair, Dissertation Committee
+Travis Hall 2013, NYU Department of Media, Culture & Communication, Chair, Dissertation Committee

-Solon Barocas (in process), NYU Department Media, Culture & Communication, Chair, Dissertation Committee
+Solon Barocas 2014, NYU Department of Media, Culture & Communication, Chair, Dissertation Committee

-Kyle Rentschler (in process), NYU Department Media, Culture & Communication, Chair, Dissertation Committee
+Kyle Rentschler (in process), NYU Department of Media, Culture & Communication, Chair, Dissertation Committee